ElectricRCAircraftGuy/BrosTrendWifiAdapterSoftware/README.md

 So, I'm going to do like they asked and leave a review here: https://www.amazon.com/review/create-review/listing.

-**I am VERY impressed with the easy installation process! _If the WiFi adapter works as well as the installation process does, and is reliable, this will be hands-down the best modern WiFi adapter on the market today (as of Mar.
-2021) for Linux!_**
+**I am VERY impressed with the easy installation process and BrosTrend's top-notch _Linux driver_ support for this device!**

-<a id="disable-your-internal-wifi-card"></a>
+<a id="how-to-disable-your-internal-wifi-card"></a>
-## Disable your internal WiFi card
+## How to Disable your internal WiFi card

 Source: